 “Wichita Lineman” is one of the more prominent examples of the Fender VI.
 And while Campbell tracked the middle eight/solo parts in the studio himself he worked alongside some of the best session players of the era to record the smash album, including Wrecking Crew members Carol Kaye, Hal Blaine, Al Casey, and Joe Osborn.

 The Fender VI was eventually discontinued in the mid-‘70s although has been revived on several occasions since.

-Rod Brakes is a music writer with an expertise in all things guitar-related.
-Having spent many years at the coalface as a guitar dealer and tech, Rod's more recent work as a journalist covering artists, industry pros, and gear includes writing hundreds of articles and features for the likes of Guitarist magazine, MusicRadar, and Guitar World, as well as contributions for specialist books and blogs.
+Rod Brakes is a music journalist with an expertise in guitars.
+Having spent many years at the coalface as a guitar dealer and tech, Rod's more recent work as a writer covering artists, industry pros and gear includes contributions for leading publications and websites such as Guitarist, Total Guitar, Guitar World, Guitar Player and MusicRadar in addition to specialist music books, blogs and social media.
 He is also a lifelong musician.